Misidentification: How The #Antifafires Rumor Caught On Like Wildfire

 On the evening of Sept 6, 2020, 15 leftist protesters were arrested in Portland in connection with the burning of a mattress outside a police precinct.1 The following evening, Sept.
 7, The Holiday Farm wildfire broke out, one of many during Oregon’s 2020 fire season.2 The next day rumors that antifascist street protestors (an activist group popularly known as antifa) had started the wildfire began to circulate during the breaking news event.
 Based on our analysis, the rumor that antifa activists were responsible for starting this wildfire likely developed organically and was traded up the chain through trolls and partisan influencers into more mainstream local press and right-wing news ecosystems.
-Although there is no clear evidence of a central operator driving the campaign to purposefully muddy the waters and conflate these concurrent events, the amplification of these rumors nonetheless created confusion.
+Although there is no clear evidence of a central operator driving the campaign to purposefully conflate these concurrent events, the amplification of these rumors nonetheless created confusion.

 - 1. KATU Staff, “Portland Police Arrest 15 at Portland’s North Precinct Where Several Fires Started,” KATU 2 ABC, September 6, 2020, https://katu.com/news/local/protesters-gather-near-north-precinct-light-mattress-on-fire.